oetjensa/so-bgc-carbon/README.md

-# so-bgc-carbon
+# "An improved model of particle attenuation reduces estimates of Southern Ocean carbon transfer efficiency"
 Code for the analysis and figure production of the paper:
-"An improved model of particle attenuation reduces estimates of Southern Ocean carbon transfer efficiency" (submitted to \textit{communications earth & envrionment})
+(submitted to \textit{communications earth & envrionment})

 ## Part 1: Data processing